niccokunzmann/nullege/README.md

 nullege [![Build Status](https://travis-ci.org/niccokunzmann/nullege.png?branch=master)](https://travis-ci.org/niccokunzmann/nullege)
 =======

-nullege is a python library to use the nullege API to search for usage of python objects in open source code.
+nullege is a python library that utilizes the nullege API to search for usage of python objects in open source code.

 See http://nullege.com.

 Install
 -------
-you can download the latest version here https://github.com/niccokunzmann/nullege/archive/master.zip an extract it into your site-packages.
+you can download the latest version here https://github.com/niccokunzmann/nullege/archive/master.zip and extract it into your site-packages.

 Or do a